-Southwest Airlines offers very affordable Infant fares for children under two years of age that allow you to reserve a seat for your little traveler to fly safely in his/her approved CRS.
-Infant fares are not available for purchase on southwest.com.
+Southwest Airlines offers Infant fares for children under two years of age that allow you to reserve a seat for your little traveler to fly safely in his/her approved CRS.
+Infant fares are not available for purchase on Southwest.com.
 Please contact a Customer Representative at 1 (800) 435-9792 for more information.

 Although not recommended, if your child is under the age of two and you would prefer to hold him or her on your lap when traveling, you may do so on Southwest Airlines without charge and we'll be glad to check your CRS for use at your destination.
 FAA regulations require any child who has reached his/her second birthday to occupy his/her own seat.
 Please keep in mind that Southwest personnel must ensure compliance with this regulation, so be sure to bring along a copy of your infant's birth certificate for age verification.

 Proper use of a Child Restraint System (CRS) enhances child safety onboard the aircraft.
-For this reason, Southwest Airlines and the Federal Aviation Administration (FAA) strongly recommend securing infants and small children who weigh 40 pounds or less in a CRS that is government approved for use onboard.
+For this reason, Southwest Airlines and the Federal Aviation Administration (FAA) strongly recommend securing infants and small children in a CRS that is government approved for use onboard.

-In order to enable Customers to determine whether a specific CRS will fit properly on the aircraft on which they expect to travel, the following chart provides the width of the narrowest and widest passenger seats (in inches) for each series of aircraft operated by Southwest Airlines.
+In order to determine whether a specific CRS will fit properly on the aircraft, the width of the narrowest and widest passenger seats (in inches) is available on our Flying Southwest page.
 When purchasing your flight, click on the hyperlinked flight number on the 'Select Flights' page to find the aircraft series size for a specific flight.
 You can also reach out to Customer Support and Services at (800) I-FLY-SWA (800-435-9792).
 While we will try our best to utilize the originally scheduled aircraft type for your journey, operational circumstances may result in an aircraft swap to an aircraft with different seat dimensions.

-Please note the seat configuration on each aircraft varies, and accordingly, we are unable to provide any assurance that a Customer will be seated in a seat wider than the 15.35” for -300 and -500 series aircraft or 15.54” for -700 and -800 aircraft.
+Please note the seat configuration on each aircraft varies, and accordingly, we are unable to provide any assurance that a Customer will be seated in a seat wider than the narrowest seat.
 Be sure to check the width of your CRS prior to traveling.
 If you have further questions, please contact Customer Support and Services at (800) I-FLY-SWA (800-435-9792).